cARTie: Connecticut's contemporary art gallery on the go

 Get behind-the-scenes with cARTie, and find yourself inspired by our creativity conversations and challenges.
 If you're interested in supporting our work, be sure to connect via our Stream Labs Charity Page.
 If you're a content creator and are interested in generating awareness and funding for cARTie through your work, please also reach out to us at CTcARTie@gmail.com.

-Tune in to our World Art Day Livestream with Katie Southworth from 7-8PM via our Facebook Page.
-Be sure to log-in using the chat function and/or text (203) 505-0971 with your questions for Katie.
+Tune in to our Slow Art Day Livestream via our Facebook Page.
+Be sure to log-in using the chat function and/or text (203) 505-0971 with your questions and comments.

 To Be Announced for all Giving Circle Members!